dfernandezm/moneycol/infra/gke/README.md

 ## To execute

-- For now it's only local, and `pulumi` should be installed in the path and NodeJS v14 selected:
+- For now it's only local, `pulumi` should be installed in the and NodeJS v14 selected (NVM is assumed):

 ```
 nvm use v14
 node -v
+brew install pulumi
 pulumi version
 ```

+- For now, need to login to Google Cloud via regular `gcloud auth login`
 - Install Stack with change visualization/prompt:

 ```